ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 How to test a PR
 ================

-If you're a developer, one of the most valuable things you can do is look at the GitHub issues list and help fix bugs.
-We almost always prioritize bug fixing over feature development, so helping to fix bugs is one of the best things you can do.

-Even if you're not a developer, helping to test pull requests for bug fixes and features is still immensely valuable.

 Ideally, code should add tests that prove that the code works.
 That's not always possible and tests are not always comprehensive, especially when a user doesn't have access to a wide variety of platforms, or is using an API or web service.
 In these cases, live testing against real equipment can be more valuable than automation that runs against simulated interfaces.
 In any case, things should always be tested manually the first time as well.